stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 that Starkweather-Moore party is organising, and with a thoroughness far beyond anything our outfit attempted.
 If not dissuaded, they will get to the innermost nucleus of the antarctic and melt and bore till they bring up that which may end the world we know.
-So I must break through all reticences at last&mdash;even about that ultimate nameless thing beyond the mountains of madness.
+So I must break through all reticences at last--even about that ultimate nameless thing beyond the mountains of madness.

     IV.

-It is only with vast hesitancy and repugnance that I let my mind go back to Lake&rsquo;s camp and what we really found there&mdash;and to that other thing beyond the frightful mountain wall.
+It is only with vast hesitancy and repugnance that I let my mind go back to Lake's camp and what we really found there--and to that other thing beyond the frightful mountain wall.
 I am constantly tempted to shirk the details, and to let hints stand for actual facts and ineluctable deductions.
 I hope I have said enough already to let me glide briefly over the rest; the rest, that is, of the horror at the camp.
 I have told of the wind-ravaged terrain, the damaged shelters,